Neglected tropical diseases: Economic incentives

-Developed nations
+Neglected diseases in developed nations

 Since 2008, the concept of "neglected diseases of poverty" has been developed and explored.
-This group of diseases overlaps with the neglected tropical diseases, which also pose a threat to human health in developed nations.
-In the United States alone, there are at least 12 million people with these neglected parasitic infections.
-They make up a hidden disease burden among the poorest of wealthy societies.
+This group of diseases, which overlaps with neglected tropical diseases, also pose a threat to human health in developed nations.
+In the United States alone, there are at least 12 million people with neglected parasitic infections.
+They make up a hidden disease burden among the poorest people in wealthy societies.
 In developed nations, lack of knowledge in the healthcare industry and lack of conclusive diagnostic tests perpetuate the neglect of this group of diseases.

-In the United States, high rates of parasitic infection can be distributed along geographic, racial, and socio-economic lines.
-Within the African-American community, there may be up to 2.8 million cases of toxocariasis.
-Rates of toxocariasis, trichomoniasis, and other neglected infections occur in the United States at the same rate as in Nigeria.
+In the United States, rates of parasitic infection can be distributed along geographic, racial, and socio-economic lines.
+Among African Americans, there may be up to 2.8 million cases of toxocariasis.
+Toxocariasis, trichomoniasis, and some other neglected infections occur in the United States at the same rate as in Nigeria.
 Within the Hispanic community, neglected infections are concentrated near the US–Mexico border.
 Vector-borne illnesses are especially high, with some rates approaching those of Latin America.
 Chagas disease was found in the US as early as the 1970s.
 However, in the developed world, diseases that are associated with poverty are often not addressed comprehensively.
 This may be due to a lack of economic incentives and public policy failings.
-Here, a lack of awareness prevents effective policy generation and leaves healthcare services unequipped to address the issue.
-Additionally, there is little effort put into taking and maintaining large data sets on neglected diseases in the United States and other developed nations.
+A lack of awareness prevents effective policy generation and leaves healthcare services unequipped to address the issue.
+Additionally, little effort is put into creating and maintaining large data sets on neglected diseases in the United States and other developed nations.
 The first summit on the issue was held by the Adler Institute on Social Exclusion in the United States in 2009.

 In Europe, a similar trend is seen.
-Neglected tropical diseases are concentrated in eastern and southern Europe, where poverty levels are the highest.
+Neglected tropical diseases are concentrated in eastern and southern Europe, where poverty levels are highest.
 The most prevalent diseases in this region are ascariasis, trichuriasis, zoonotic helminth infections, and visceral leishmaniasis.
 Migration paths to Europe, most notably to Spain, have brought diseases to Europe as well.
-As many as 6,000 cases of Chagas disease have been introduced via this method.
+As many as 6,000 cases of Chagas disease have been introduced in this way.
 In response to a growing awareness of the burden on these populations, the European Centre for Disease Prevention and Control has laid out ten public health guidelines.
 They cover a variety of topics, from health education and promotion to community partnerships and the development of a minority healthcare workforce.